labgem/microscope-user-doc/docs/content/metabolism/domainviewer.rst

 --------------------------------------------------------
 This window allows you to visualize the antiSMASH cluster predictions and its genomic context.

-The boxes in the middle of the viewer ( on the blue line) represent the predicted domains of the predicted secondary metabolite genes.
+The boxes in the middle of the viewer (on the blue line) represent the predicted domains of the predicted secondary metabolite genes.
 The other boxes in the viewer represent the genomic object existing in the region.
-Only some type of genomic object are represented ('CDS','fCDS','tRNA','rRNA','misc_RNA','ncRNA','tmRNA','misc_feature','mobile_element').
+Only some type of genomic object are represented ('CDS','fCDS','tRNA','rRNA','misc_RNA','ncRNA','tmRNA','misc_feature','mobile_element'). 'misc_feature' object will appear at the bottom of the viewer.

-All the boxes in the **viewer** can be mouse over to obtain summarized informations about them, for the genomic object one, the data are also in the **Genomic Objects** table below.
+All the boxes in the **viewer** can be mouse over to obtain summarized informations about them.
+The genomic object data are also described in the **Genomic Objects** table below.

 In case of NRPS/PKS cluster type, the predicted peptide monomer composition may be indicated as well, if this composition is specific enough, the smile prediction and its visualization are displayed.

-If some 'misc_feature' object exist in this area, they will appear at the bottom of the viewer.

 .. image:: img/antiSMASH3_viewer.PNG